Licensing and permits

 How we monitor private sector housing conditions

-The council has a statutory duty to monitor the condition of local private sector housing in Liverpool.
+The council has a statutory duty to monitor the condition of local private sector housing in Liverpool and enforce landlord legislation in the city.

 What we do

-The designated area of this scheme covers up to 80% of the city’s private rental sector.
+The designated area for the selective licensing scheme covers around 80% of the city’s private rental sector.
 All rental properties in this area must have a licence, unless they are exempt.
 Find out if your property needs a licence.

 This selective licensing scheme helps us monitor property standards because:

-• we can serve legal notices if licence conditions are breached
+• We can take enforcement action if licence conditions are breached

 Monitoring of other rental properties